acoustep/mitchs.pw/source/read/2015-11-02-handling-slug-urls-in-ember-and-phoenix.html.markdown

 ember serve --proxy=http://localhost:4000
 ```

-Before we can hook up ember to the API, we need to generate the application adapter to add the 'api' namespace that we've set up in Phoenix.
+Before we can hook up Ember to the API, we need to generate the application adapter to add the 'api' namespace that we've set up in Phoenix.

 ```bash
 ember g adapter application